jakemaz66/Energy-Forecasting/README.md

 Work on this project involved:
 - Python
 - Libraries: TensorFlow, Keras, statsmodels, Prophet
-- Jupyter Notebook or any Python IDE
+- Jupyter Notebook, google colab, or any Python IDE

 The following skills were utilized:
 - Time series analysis